Joona1997/Spacegame/README.md

-in order to run this game run the following commands:

-pip3 install pygame
+In order to run this game run the following commands: pip3 install pygame
 python Rocketgame.py